budzianowski/multiwoz/README.md

 It is released by Paweł Budzianowski from Cambridge Dialogue Systems Group under the MIT License.

 # Bug Report
-If you have found any bugs in the code, please contact: budzianowski at gmail dot com
+If you have found any bugs in the code, please contact: budzianowski@gmail.com or jianguozhang@salesforce.com